Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of South Carolina

-USC requires all unmanned aircraft system operations on campus and affiliated facilities to be approved by the Office of Environmental Health & Safety (EHS).
-Williams-Brice Stadium operates a TFR during football games.
+USC requires all UAS operations on campus to obtain prior approval from the Office of Environmental Health & Safety.
+Williams-Brice Stadium (home of Gamecocks football) has a temporary flight restriction during football games.

 Clemson University

-Clemson requires drone operators to obtain approval from the Office of Risk Management and Environmental Health & Safety before conducting UAS operations on campus.
-Death Valley (Memorial Stadium) operates a TFR during football games.
+Clemson requires all UAS operations on campus to obtain prior approval from the Office of Risk Management and Environmental Health & Safety.
+Memorial Stadium (Death Valley, home of Tigers football) has a temporary flight restriction during football games.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.